g-leech/argmin-gravitas/_posts/2020-1-25-psychology-debunked.markdown

 ## Parapsychology

-* <a href="{{bem}}">No good evidence</a> for precognition, undergraduates improving memory test performance by studying after the test.
+* <a href="{{bem}}">No good evidence</a> for <span class="b">precognition</span>, undergraduates improving memory test performance by studying after the test.
 This one is fun because Bem's statistical methods were "impeccable" in the sense that they were what everyone else was using.
 He is Patient Zero in the replication crisis, and has done us all a great service.
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>